bircatmcri/MCIndoor20000/README.md

 ### Publications:

 <p align="justify">The <strong>MCIndoor20000</strong> dataset is fully explained in the following paper.
-Any publication using the database should reference to:
+Any publication using the database would encourage to reference to:
 <p align="justify">
 <strong>[1]</strong> Bashiri, F.S., LaRose, E., Peissig, P. and Tafti, A.P., 2018.
 MCIndoor20000: a fully-labeled image dataset to advance indoor objects detection.
 Data in Brief. <a href="https://www.sciencedirect.com/science/article/pii/S2352340917307424" target="_blank">[<strong>Paper</strong>]</a>
 </p>